Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

 Now we define the type of multi-scale paths we will consider. \begin{definition} Given $x\in\mathbb{Z}^d$ and $m>0$, we say that $\Gamma=(k_1,i_1),(k_2,i_2),\ldots,(k_\ell,i_\ell)$ is a \emph{well separated path} of reach $m$ starting from $x$ if all the following hold:

 \end{definition}

 We say that a well separated path $\Gamma$ is \emph{infected} if for all $(k,i)\in\Gamma$ we have $Q_{k}^\enc(i)\subset I_k$.
-In light of Lemmas~\ref{lem:inf} and~\ref{lem:paths}, we have that if the origin is separated from infinity by $\eta^2$, there must exist a well separated path that is infected. \begin{lemma} Fix any positive constant $c$.
-We can set $L_1$ large enough and then $p$ small enough, both depending only on $c,\alpha,d$ and $\epsilon$, so that the following holds.
+If the origin is separated from infinity by $\eta^2$, then there must exist a multi-scale path for which the union of the $Q_k^\enc(i)$ over the cells $(k,i)$ in the path contains the set occupied by $\eta^2$ that separates the origin from infinity.
+Then Lemma~\ref{lem:paths} gives the existence of a well separated path for which the union of the $Q_k^\neighs(i)$ over $(k,i)$ in the path separates the origin from infinity. \begin{lemma} Fix any positive constant $c$.
+We can set $L_1$ large enough and then $p$ small enough, both depending only on $c,\alpha,d, \epsilon$ and $\Q$, so that the following holds.
 For any integer $\ell\geq1$, any given collection of (not necessarily distinct) integer numbers $k_1,k_2,\ldots,k_\ell$, and any vertex $x\in\mathbb{Z}^d$, we have

 \end{lemma} \begin{proof} For any $j$, since the path is infected we have $Q_{k_j}^\enc(i_j)\subset I_{k_j}$.
 This gives that there exists $\tilde i_j$ such that $Q_{k_j}^\core(\tilde i_j)\cap Q_{k_j}(i_j)\cap C_{k_j}\neq \emptyset$.
 From Lemma~\ref{lem:measure}, we have that the event $\lrc{Q_{k_j}^\core(\tilde i_j)\cap C_{k_j}\neq \emptyset}$ is measurable with respect to the passage times inside $Q_{k_j}^\super(\tilde i_j)\subset Q_{k_j}^\neigh(i_j)$.
 Also, the number of choices for $\tilde i_j$ is at most some constant $c_1$, depending only on $d$.
 Since $\{Q_{k_j}^\neigh(i_j)\}_{j=1,\ldots,\ell}$ is a collection of disjoint sets, if we fix the path $\Gamma=(k_1,i_1),(k_2,i_2),\ldots,(k_\ell,i_\ell)$, and take the union bound over the choices of $\tilde i_1, \tilde i_2,\ldots,\tilde i_\ell$, we have from Lemma~\ref{lem:rhoexpanded} that